It may seem surprising to you, but in the middle of the 19th century, doctors prescribed walks in nature.

 5. Nature improves our immune system

-When the researchers finally decided to examine this phenomenon, they found that “swimming” in the forest had incredible immunity benefits.
+When researchers finally decided to examine this phenomenon, they found that “swimming” in the forest had incredible immunity benefits.

 Let’s consider the study.
-Researchers carried out tests on healthy men after a 2-hour walk in the forest and 2-hour walk in the city.
+Researchers carried out tests on healthy men after a 2-hour walk in the forest and a 2-hour walk in the city.

 Perhaps more surprisingly, the effects of the forest walk were still present 30 days later.
 The study was also conducted on women and produced similar results.